finos/open-source-readiness/docs/osr-resources/InnerSource.md

       <p><strong>Scope</strong> - defines what needs to be protected.
 Nowadays,
         data such as AI training sets can become be included.</p>
       <p><strong>Boundary</strong> - we needed to clearly define where the boundary
-        for inner source lies and it varies by the sensitivity of the project.
+        for InnerSource lies and it varies by the sensitivity of the project.
 It can be just within the employees of the organization or even extended as far as partners and vendors.</p>
       <p><strong>Redistribution</strong> - determines how distribution is allowed.
 If